Meettya/async-resolve/README.md

   extensions: ['.js', '.coffee', '.eco'],
   // default : false - make searching verbose for debug and tests
   log: true
+  // default : 'node_modules' - its 'node_modules' directory names, may be changed
+  modules : 'other_modules'
 };
 resolver_obj = new Resolver(options);
 ```